-Universities & Colleges accept Diplomas.
+Universities & Colleges accept Advanced Diplomas.

-Now that they have seen the reality behind the Advanced Diploma, hundreds of higher education institutions have said they will accept them for relevant degree subjects, as an alternative to traditional qualifications.
-Some degree courses will require particular qualifications to be taken as part of the Diploma.
+Now that they have seen the reality behind Advanced Diplomas, hundreds of higher education institutions have said they will accept them for relevant degree subjects, as an alternative to traditional qualifications.
+Some degree courses require particular qualifications to be taken as part of an Advanced Diploma.